Nishi-Hanyū Station

 Nishi-Hanyū Station (西羽生駅, Nishi-Hanyū-eki) is a passenger railway station located in the city of Hanyū, Saitama, Japan, operated by the private railway operator Chichibu Railway.

 Station layout

 This station consists of a single side platform, serving a single bi-directional track.

 Lines

 Nishi-Hanyū Station is served by the 71.7 km Chichibu Main Line from Hanyū to Mitsumineguchi, and is located 1.2 km from Hanyū.

-Adjacent stations

 History

 Nishi-Hanyū Station opened on 1 September 1981.

 Passenger statistics

 In fiscal 2018, the station was used by an average of 323 passengers daily.